China to impose temporary anti-dumping measures on Australian wine imports

 The Australian government will hold a meeting with winemakers on Friday.

-Reporting by Sophie Yu in Beijing, Kirsty Needham, Byron Kaye and Jonathan Barrett in Sydney; Additional reporting by Min Zhang and Shivani Singh; Editing by Sam Holmes and Raju Gopalakrishnan
+Reporting by Sophie Yu and Cate Cadell in Beijing, Kirsty Needham, Byron Kaye and Jonathan Barrett in Sydney; Additional reporting by Min Zhang and Shivani Singh; Editing by Sam Holmes and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.